 An individual's request for time off from school activities to accommodate religious needs, observances, and practices is reasonable unless university operations would suffer unduly by granting the individual's request.
-For example, this may not apply to a situation where it can be demonstrated that such an accommodation would fundamentally change the essential nature of the element of the curriculum, interfere with the delivery of the course/clinical, or create an unreasonable burden upon the program.
+For example, this may not apply to a situation where it can be demonstrated that such anaccommodation would fundamentally change the essential nature of the element of the curriculum, interfere with the delivery of the course/clinical, or create an unreasonable burden upon the program.

-Students who anticipate absences from scheduled required educational activities must notify the course instructor at least four weeks in advance of the anticipated absence to request accommodations.
+Students who anticipate absences from scheduled required educational activities must notify the Division/Program Director at least four weeks in advance of the anticipated absence to request accommodations.

-When an HRS course instructor reports that accommodations for a religious observation cannot be made and that this would result in negative academic consequences for the student, the student can appeal to HRS Academic Affairs.
-Any further appeal related to HRS can be made to Director of the School for further consideration.
-See Policy#20 Academic Standards: Student Complaint/Student Appeal.
+When a Division Director/Program Director reports that accommodations for a religious observation cannot be made and that this would result in negative academic consequences for the the student can appeal to HRS Academic Affairs.
+Any further appeal can be made to the Director of the School for further consideration.
+See Policy # 20 Academic Standards: Student Complaint/Student Appeal.

-Subject Office Telephone E-mail/URL Director, HRS Academic Affairs 206A Atwell Hall 614-292- 4758 Dr. Marcia Nahikian-Nelms, PhD, RDN, LD, FAND Marcia.Nahikian-Nelms@osumc.edu Religious Calendar http://www.interfaith-calendar.org/
+Subject Office Telephone E-mail/URL

+Assistant Dean for Academic Affairs 206A AtwellHall 614-292- 4758 Dr. Marcia Nahikian-Nelms, PhD, RDN, LD, FAND

+Marcia.Nahikian-Nelms@osumc.edu

+Religious Calendar Interfaith Calendar